 If you have questions, please contact our Director of Graduate Studies.

 SMU graduate students have the opportunity to work in a wide range of research programs at the forefront of experimental and theoretical high-energy particle physics.
-These include the ATLAS Experiment at the Large Hadron Collider, the NOνA Neutrino Experiment, and the SuperCDMS Dark Matter Search Experiment, as well as particle theory research on proton structure, Higgs boson theory, and beyond-the-Standard Model frameworks.
+These include the ATLAS Experiment at the Large Hadron Collider, the NOνA Neutrino Experiment, and the SuperCDMS Dark Matter Search Experiment, the Dark Energy Spectroscopic Instrument (DESI), as well as particle theory research on proton structure, Higgs boson theory, and beyond-the-Standard Model frameworks.

 Applications for admission to our graduate program